chromatic-protocol/docs/docs/contracts/reference/core/ChromaticMarketFactory.md

-_Called by the market constructor to fetch the parameters of the market Returns underlyingAsset The underlying asset of the market Returns settlementToken The settlement token of the market Returns vPoolCapacity Capacity of virtual future pool Returns vPoolA Amplification coefficient of virtual future pool, precise value_
+_Called by the market constructor to fetch the parameters of the market Returns underlyingAsset The underlying asset of the market Returns settlementToken The settlement token of the market Returns protocolFeeRate The protocol fee rate of the market Returns vPoolCapacity Capacity of virtual future pool Returns vPoolA Amplification coefficient of virtual future pool, precise value_